GVR Report cover U.S. Menopause Market Size, Share & Trends Report

 Market Concentration & Characteristics

-There are several product substitutes available in the U.S. menopause market, including both prescription and over-the-counter treatments.
+There are several product substitutes available in the market, including both prescription and over-the-counter treatments.
 Prescription treatments include hormone therapies such as estrogen and progestin, as well as non-hormonal options such as selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs).
 Over-the-counter options include herbal supplements such as black cohosh and soy isoflavones and lifestyle modifications such as exercise and diet changes.

-Treatment Insights
+Type Insights

-U.S. Menopause Market share and size, 2023
+U.S. Menopause Market Share

-Key U.S. Menopause Companies:
+Key U.S. Menopause Company Companies:

 • Pfizer Inc.